Swallowed Star: Characters

 Luo Feng is the protagonist.
 He begins as an ordinary student and, through perseverance and training, becomes one of Earth's most powerful warriors.
 He is depicted as intelligent and determined, steadily advancing through the ranks of fighters to ultimately save mankind.

 Xu Xin is Luo Feng's classmate who later becomes his wife.
 She is a supporting character who maintains a close relationship with Luo Feng throughout his journey.

 Thor is one of the strongest warriors on Earth and a sworn brother of Luo Feng.
 He specializes in controlling lightning and founds the Thunder God Martial Arts Hall.

 Hong is another of Luo Feng's sworn brothers and the original strongest warrior on Earth.
 He is skilled with firearms and eventually becomes a powerful being known as the Illusionary Heart True God.

 Luo Hua is Luo Feng's younger brother.
 Originally disabled, he regains the ability to walk and later demonstrates a talent for business, becoming an extremely wealthy individual who provides financial support to Luo Feng.

 Reception and Adaptations

-Swallowed Star has been adapted into several media properties, contributing to its popularity.
+Swallowed Star has been adapted into several media properties.

 Games: In May 2018, Yuewen Games released an action mobile game based on the novel, also titled Swallowed Star.
 A sequel, Dawn of Swallowed Star, was released on April 7, 2023.
 Animation: In 2020, Tencent Video released an animated series adaptation of the novel.
 The series is also available for streaming on Crunchyroll.
 In 2021, the animation was included on the Chinese Online Literature Influence List in the IP Adaptation category, recognizing its significant impact.